dabit3/react-native-ai/README.md

 ### Environment variables

 The server environment variables are available in `server/.env.example`.
-If already not present, update this file name to `.env.example` to configure server environment variables.
+If already not present, update this file name to `.env` and configure server environment variables.

 ## Theming